 B-302: Outreach

 Outreach is the method of informing mandatory work registrants of a scheduled appointment.
-Outreach for ABAWDs must occur within 10 days from the date the ABAWD appears in the TWIST outreach pool.
+Outreach for ABAWDs must occur within 10 days from the date the ABAWD appears in the WorkInTexas.com outreach pool.
 The process requires Workforce Solutions Office staff to schedule an appointment within 15 days of the date of outreach to prevent jeopardizing the ABAWD’s SNAP benefits.
 Boards must ensure that there is no delay in scheduling an ABAWD’s appointment.
 A delay in scheduling an appointment within this time frame could result in ABAWDs losing their SNAP benefits.
 The outreach must include the following:

 Time, date, and place to which the mandatory work registrant must report to begin SNAP E&T activities